-Our application period is OPEN!
-Proposals will be accepted until September 20th at 5 pm ET.
+Our application period is CLOSED.
+Proposals submitted by the deadline of September 20th at 5 pm ET are under review.

 See below for information on preferred proposal content, and email address for submission.

 MedBlue Incubator typically invites members of the Duke University community to apply for funding and business support once or twice each year.
 A request for proposals will be sent out in advance.

 Applications are thoroughly reviewed by the Technology Review Committee, which selects the most promising medical technology opportunities for support by the MedBlue Incubator program.
 The committee makes its recommendations for funding to the MedBlue board of directors.

 NOTE: Funding is intended for development of the technology in a company setting (including for formation of a company, if not already formed), and is not intended for use by an investigator as research funds for the investigator’s lab.

 When you apply, the Technology Review Committee evaluates proposals* based on a number of criteria, which include:

 - Brief introduction of overall scope

 - Innovation/robustness of technology

 - Is it novel, commercially attractive and tractable?